Trypanosomiasis

 - Asexual reproduction of amastigotes by binary fission occurs rapidly.

-- Once the host cell is full, amastigotes transform back into trypomastigotes before rupturing the host cell and re-entering circulation.
+- Once the host cell is full, amastigotes transform back into trypomastigotes before rupturing the host cell and re-entering circulation in the blood.

 - The new trypomastigotes then either enter another host cell or remain in circulation.